 You can find lists all over the web of top women politicians, entrepreneurs, artists, activists, scientists, writers, inventors, etc. If your child has a particular area of interest, find women in that field and talk to your kids about their achievements just as you would famous male figures.

-Read books to boy and girls with strong female and characters.
+Read books to boys and girls with strong female characters.
 When you are choosing books for your very young children to read, be careful with the types of books you are selecting.
 Books are a large part of how children learn how to figure out the world, especially when they are very small.
 Choose a wide variety of books; avoid books that stick with gender stereotypes and embrace books with strong female characters.
 Look for stories with characters who take on all types of behavior and activities regardless of gender.

 Think about gender stereotypes when you are buying toys.
 Try to resist toys that are traditional toys for a particular gender.
-Sometime the lure of princesses or pink is too much for some kids, but it’s not something parents necessarily need to encourage.
-Living in a house with a boy and a girl, we have a wide variety of toys to choose from and when left to their own devices kids really don’t care if the toy is for a girl or a boy, it’s either a good toy or a crappy toy.
+Sometimes the lure of princesses or pink is too much for some kids, but it’s not something parents necessarily need to encourage.
+Living in a house with a boy and a girl, we have a wide variety of toys to choose from, and when left to their own devices, kids don’t care if the toy is for a girl or a boy, it’s either a good toy or a crappy toy.
 It is the toy marketers who are pushing the stereotypes onto kids.
 If you are curious about what message you are sending to your kids through their toys, check out the Pink Stinks and Let Toys Be Toys campaigns.

-I think there are lots wonderful and smart feminists girls and boys who want everyone to be treated equally and who don’t feel limited by pressures from society.
-These are the future leader who will truly make the world a much more humane place to live, and it is important for parents to recognize this and encourage a society that treats everyone equally.
+I think there are lots of wonderful and smart feminists girls and boys who want everyone to be treated equally and who don’t feel limited by pressures from society.
+These are the future leader who will truly make the world a much more humane place to live, and it is essential for parents to recognize this and encourage a society that treats everyone equally.

 Manners Cards for Kids